Growth-Kinetics/diffmem_sample_memory/memories/people/mr_richard_enfield.md

     ↳ **Shared Ritual:** Participates in traditional Sunday walks, which both men value as the "chief jewel of each week," sacrificing business and pleasure for them.
     ↳ **Shared Secret:** Initiated a pact with Utterson ("Let us make a bargain never to refer to this again") regarding the story of Hyde and the door.
 *   **Mr. Hyde:**
     ↳ **Nature of Encounter:** Witnessed Hyde trample a child, an act he found "hellish."
+Initially believed Hyde was gone for good following his disappearance.
     ↳ **Action Taken:** Physically collared Hyde and, with others, compelled him to pay £100 in restitution.
     ↳ **Impression:** Feels a visceral, immediate loathing for Hyde, an emotion Utterson later reflects on as a "spirit of enduring hatred."
 Enfield describes him as "down-right detestable" and having a "strong feeling of deformity" that is hard to specify.
+*   **Dr. Henry Jekyll:**
+    ↳ **Connection:** Formally introduced by Utterson during a Sunday walk.
+    ↳ **Knowledge:** Discovered that the mysterious door from "The Story of the Door" is a back entrance to Jekyll's laboratory.
+    ↳ **Shared Experience:** Witnessed a look of "abject terror and despair" overcome Jekyll at his window, an event that left both him and Utterson pale, horrified, and speechless.
 /END 🔗 **Relationship Dynamics**

 /START